Arpita-deb/Corona-Virus-Analysis/README.md

 # Problem Statement:

-The CORONA VIRUS pandemic has had a significant impact on public health and has created an urgent need for data-driven insights to understand the spread of the virus.
-As a data analyst, you have been tasked with analyzing a CORONA VIRUS dataset to derive meaningful insights and present your findings.
+"The CORONA VIRUS pandemic has had a significant impact on public health and has created an urgent need for data-driven insights to understand the spread of the virus.
+As a data analyst, you have been tasked with analyzing a CORONA VIRUS dataset to derive meaningful insights and present your findings."

 # Deliverables: